 Well-written content is now invaluable to successful websites, not only in gaining customers but in search engine rankings.
 Many people underestimate the amount of time required for this and it can often hold a project up from going live.

-If SEO is to be a consideration for your site and future digital marketing, then creating the content should be at the top of your list of things to do.
-If you require the content to be reviewed and optimised an SEO expert, then you will need to factor in the additional time for them to review the content, as well as uploading it into the new site.
+If SEO is to be a consideration for your website and future digital marketing, then creating the content should be at the top of your list of things to do.
+If you require the content to be reviewed and optimised an SEO expert, then you will need to factor in the additional time for them to review the content, as well as uploading it into the new website.

 If you are commissioning photography, then this may add additional time to the project, particularly if the images are crucial to the design – a web designer will produce a design closer to your vision if they have all possible information.